 Step inside and the rich, deep emerald-green walls immediately envelop you in warmth and heritage grandeur.
 Ornate white plaster cornices and ceiling roses frame the space, while a striking brass chandelier casts a golden glow over the generous French antique bed.

-This is the room’s crowning glory: step out onto the sun-drenched balcony in the afternoon and you’re greeted with sweeping views across the Fraser River, the rugged Old Man Range in the distance, and directly down to the castle’s pool, sauna, spa and timber decks below.
+The western facing balcony is glorious in the afternoon sun, as are and the sweeping views across the Fraser River, the Old Man Range and the to the castle’s pool, sauna, spa and timber decks below.